Last Updated: April 29, 2024

 Music Career

-Way had been involved a few bands throughout high school but had ultimately decided to concentrate on his art career.
+Way had been involved in a few bands throughout high school but had ultimately decided to concentrate on his art career.
 While working as an intern at Cartoon Network in 2001, Way saw the effects that the September 11th attacks had on the city, which inspired him to write the song "Skylines and Turnstiles."
 The song became the first of the band My Chemical Romance, which Way formed with drummer Matt Pelissier, guitarist Roy Toro, and his brother Mikey, who played the bass.
 Just before releasing their first album, guitarist Frank Iero also joined the band.

 My Chemical Romance's debut album, "I Brought You My Bullets, You Brought Me Your Love," was released in 2002.
 After the album gained some traction with fans, the band was signed to Reprise Records in 2003.
 They released their second album, "Three Cheers for Sweet Revenge," in 2004, shortly after which Matt Pelissier was replaced with Bob Bryar on drums.
 The album went platinum a year after its release.

 Throughout 2005, the band toured with The Used and Killswitch Engage.
 They also were the opening act for Green Day on their "American Idiot" tour and joined the Warped Tour in 2005.
 During this time, they were also working on their third album.
-"Life on the Murder Scene" was released in March of 2006 and included a CD as well as two DVDs which documented the making of the band and its history as well as music videos and live performances.
+"Life on the Murder Scene" was released in March of 2006 and included a CD as well as two DVDs that documented the making of the band and its history, as well as music videos and live performances.

-In April of 2006, the band started working on their next album with producer Rob Cavello, who had a long history of working with Green Day.
-The album, "The Black Parade," was released in October of 2006 and featured the single, "Welcome to the Black Parade," which became the band's first number one single in the United States.
+In April 2006, the band started working on their next album with producer Rob Cavallo, who had a long history of working with Green Day.
+The album, "The Black Parade," was released in October of 2006 and featured the single, "Welcome to the Black Parade," which became the band's first number-one single in the United States.
 The album itself debuted at number two on the Billboard 200 chart in the US and the UK Albums Chart.
 It has since gone Triple Platinum in both countries.
 The band toured extensively with the album.
 They released their final album in 2010 and then announced their break up in 2013.

 Gerard Way